golangci/misspell/README.md

   -error
         Exit with 2 if misspelling found
   -f string
-        'csv', 'sqlite3' or custom Golang template for output -i string
+        'csv', 'sqlite3' or custom Go template for output -i string
         ignore the following corrections, comma-separated -j int